-Transfer students with less than 45 units toward degree-specific requirements will be required to take all seven Biblical Studies courses.
-Transfer students with 45 or more units toward degree-specific requirements will take four Bible courses as outlined below.
+Transfer students with less than 45 units toward degree-specific requirements will be required to take all seven required Biblical Studies

 12 units are required of all transfer students.
 Usually, the following will be taken.

 BIB1225 History and Literature of the Early Christians